Things to do and Places to go near Portpatrick

 This must be one of the few spots in Southern Scotland where both the Mull of Galloway and the Mull of Kintyre can be seen at the same time!

-Portpatrick's Dunskey Castle is a spectacular 16th Century ruin in a stunning cliff-top location and makes for a relatively easy walk.
+Portpatrick’s Dunskey Castle is a spectacular 16th Century ruin in a stunning cliff-top location.
+It is a relatively short and easy walk from Portpatrick.

-The path follows above a railway cutting and carries on to the spectacular ruin of Dunskey Castle.
+The path runs above a railway cutting and carries on to the spectacular ruin of Dunskey Castle.
 Porpoises can sometimes be seen from the cliff top.